Pivot-Madagascar/pridec_gee/labNotebook-pridec-gee.md

 - add call for launching analytics to the workflow. [done]

 Okay I will test this on a local instance, then run it on our production one so that the data is updated.
+Done.

+**TO DO:**
+- move this workflow over to Docker

 ## 2025-08-08